georgebsr/100-days-of-code-with-codecademy/README.md

 # Day 27
 ## JavaScript Objects
 Today, I didn’t write any actual code, but I still made progress by revisiting JavaScript Objects on Codecademy.
 Since work kept me busy, I focused on learning exercises related to objects instead of a full project.

+# Day 28
+## Advanced Objects
+Today, I deepened my understanding of JavaScript Objects, focusing on Advanced Objects.
+I explored more complex concepts that make objects even more powerful in JavaScript.